-- reduced risk of constipation and hemorrhoids
+- reduced risk of constipation and back pain

 - reduced risk of gestational diabetes and pregnancy-induced hypertension

-A form of exercise may be harmful if it:
+Any form of exercise may be harmful if it:

 - places too much pressure on the uterus and fetus